OggieBoggie/quizgame/README.md

 - **Quiz List** - Displays all available quizzes from JSON data file.
 - **Score Tracking** - Keeps track of the user's score

+## Planned Features
+- **Filtering and Querying Quizzes** - Allows users to search for certain quizzes
+- **Real Time Leaderboard** - Users can compare their scores to others at the end
+- **OAuth** - Allow authentication with google accounts

 ## Technology
 - React (Vite)
 - TypeScript